JoHof/lungmask/README.md

 - U-net(LTRCLobes): This model was trained on a subset of the [LTRC](https://ltrcpublic.com) dataset.
 The model performs segmentation of individual lung-lobes but yields limited performance when dense pathologies are present.

 - U-net(LTRCLobes_R231): This will run the R231 and LTRCLobes model and fuse the results.
 False negatives from LTRCLobes will be filled by R231 predictions and mapped to a neighbor label.
 False positives from LTRCLobes will be removed.
+The fusing process is computationally intensive and can, depdending on the data and results, take up to several minutes per volume.

 - [U-net(R231CovidWeb)](#COVID-19-Web)